2011 IAFL season

 The 2011 IAFL season was the 25th regular season of the Irish American Football League.

-The regular season began on Sunday, March 6, at the UCD Bowl featuring 2 of the University sides in the competition.
-Trinity College defeated UCD 20 - 16.
+The regular season began on Sunday 6 March 2011 at the UCD Bowl.
+The opening game, which featured two of the University sides in the competition, saw Trinity College defeat UCD 20 - 16.

-Marcus Naylor, safety of the Dublin Rebels, was named MVP for the 2011 season.
-In Shamrock Bowl XXV, the League's championship game, played at Morton Stadium in Santry, Dublin, the Dublin Rebels defeated the UL Vikings to win their seventh Shamrock Bowl.

 Schedule

-Opening Weekend

-The IAFL Kickoff Game, the first game of the season took place on Sunday, March 6, 2011 at 1 pm IST with the University Bowl Game featuring UCD taking on Trinity College at the UCD Bowl in the IAFL College Championship Game.
+The IAFL kickoff game, the first game of the season, took place on Sunday, 6 March 2011 at 1 pm IST with the University Bowl Game featuring UCD taking on Trinity College at the UCD Bowl in the IAFL College Championship Game.
 Trinity won the game 20 - 16 in what was a close game.
 This was the only game to take place in the opening weekend with the rest of the teams playing their matches in the next 3 weeks.

-Week 4

-By Week 4, all teams had played at least 1 game.
+By week 4, all teams had played at least 1 game.
 The Cork Admirals, Belfast Trojans and Dublin Dragons were the final teams to play at least 1 game.